-During 2016, 2015 and 2014, a total of 1, 1 and 0 shares, respectively, were awarded to the non-employee directors in lieu of cash for their annual retainers.
+During 2017, 2016 and 2015, a total of 1 shares were awarded each year to certain non-employee directors in lieu of cash for their annual retainers.

 The Company's Board of Directors has authorized the repurchase of up to 15,000 shares of the Company's outstanding common stock.
-For the years ended December 31, 2016 and December 31, 2015, the Company did not repurchase any shares.
-The Company purchased common stock for the year ended December 31, 2014, of 2 shares.
+For the years ended December 31, 2017, 2016 and 2015, the Company did not repurchase any shares.
 Since the inception of the program, a total of approximately 11,521 shares have been repurchased at an aggregate cost of approximately \$335,455.
 All of these repurchases have been financed through the Company's operations and banking arrangements.

-A summary of the Company's options under the 2002, 2007 and 2012 Plans as of December 31, 2016, and changes during the year then ended is presented as follows:
+A summary of the Company's options under the 2002, 2007 and 2012 Plans as of December 31, 2017, and changes during the year then ended is presented as follows: